Patterdale Terrier

 CHARACTERISTICS

 The Patterdale is an extremely courageous working terrier, traditionally used to go to ground.
-Patterdales are extremely willing to work and have a high desire to please.
-They are very active and have a strong prey drive; and though they should be peaceful with humans, livestock and other dogs, they are not a dog for the average pet owner.
-They require an owner with a sense of humor and one that understands and can tolerate a real terrier temperament.
+These dogs are very willing to work and have a strong desire to please.
+They are highly active and possess a strong prey drive.
+While they should be peaceful with humans, livestock, and other dogs, they are not suited for the average pet owner.
+Patterdales require an owner with a sense of humor, one who understands and can tolerate the true terrier temperament.

 Disqualifications: Viciousness or extreme shyness.